Other Treatments for StrokeEn Español (Spanish Version)

 often involve feeling profoundly sad and losing interest in activities that you once enjoyed.

 is common after a stroke.
-This condition can be treated by working with a mental health therapist and taking medicines.
+This condition can be treated by working with a mental health therapist and taking medications.
 Antidepressants may assist the brain in recovery after a stroke, helping to restore mental and motor functioning.

 Post-stroke rehabilitation fact sheet.
 National Institute of Neurological Disorders and Stroke website.
 Available at:

 http://www.ninds.nih.gov/disorders/stroke/poststrokerehab.htm.
 Updated March 6, 2014.
 Accessed June 16, 2014.

 http://www.ebscohost.com/dynamed.
 Updated June 16, 2014.
 Accessed June 16, 2014.

 Swallowing dysfunction after stroke.
 EBSCO DynaMed website.
 Available at: